fenniless/CashMachineWeekend/README.md

 ## Lab Brief

 Notice the structure of the current project before you start.
+Read thru the code up here on git.zipcode.rocks.
 Read thru the code.
 READ THRU THE CODE.

 ## Now, Switch across to the [README.TXT](README.TXT) file to see what you need to do for this lab.
 ___